bwplotka/bingo/README.md

 ## Usage

-Usage is simple, because `bingo` is just automating various existing `go` commands like `go mod init`, `go mod tidy`, `go get` or `go install`.
+Usage is simple, because `bingo` is just automating various existing `go` commands like `go mod init`, `go build`, `go get` etc.

-The key idea is that **we want to maintain a separate, nested go module for our binaries.
-By default, it will be in `.bingo/go.mod`.**
+The key idea is that **we want to maintain a separate, nested go module for each of the binary.
+By default, it will be in `.bingo/<tool>.mod`.**
 This allows to solve our [goals](#Goals) without polluting main go module.
-Your project should commit all the files in this directory.
+Your project should commit all not gitignored files from `.bingo` directory.

 For example purposes, let's imagine our project requires a nice import formatting via external [`goimports`](https://pkg.go.dev/golang.org/x/tools/cmd/goimports?tab=doc) binary (Actually it is recommend for all projects 🤓).